cajacko/writing/writing/no-voting.md

 ## How big of a problem is it?

 Making the world a better place is always an important problem.
-But as the world improves and becomes more equal the scale of the problem decreases 📉.
-When most people in the world are dying of hunger the problem is huge, when the problem shifts to most of the population being fed but don't have a great sense of love or belonging 💔, the problem is still important, but less urgent than it was before.
+But as the world improves and becomes more equal, the scale of the problem decreases 📉.
+When most people in the world are dying of hunger, the problem is huge; when the problem shifts to most of the population being fed but don't have a great sense of love or belonging 💔, the problem is still important, but less urgent than it was before.

 Maslow's Hierarchy of Needs is one place we can go to get a rough idea of the order of problems to solve for humanity.
 For a full breakdown of Maslow's Hierarchy of Needs go [here](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs) (or, you know...Google it), otherwise I'll assume you're somewhat familiar.